rezanikfal/Tutorials/JS/JS.md

 setTimeout(alert, 1000); // Will alert once, after a second.
 ```
 ## Primitive and Objects
+- **Primitive Types** in JavaScript are the most basic data types that represent single values.
+- **Non-primitive** types, also known as composite types, are more complex data structures that can hold multiple values.
 - The primitives are numbers, booleans, strings, symbols, and special values null and undefined
 - The second category is objects.
 Particularly the plain object, arrays, functions, and more — are all objects.
 	- If an array is your React State, pushing a new value don't changes the state becase before and after pushing, it points to the same ref of the array.